HersheyRao/HersheyRao.github.io/index.md

 print(f"\nCollected data for {len(df_players)} players")
 print(f"Total API requests made: {riot_api.request_count}")
 ```
-  After that is all run, now the top 300 challenger players have been saved into a dataframe with their PlayerID, summoner name,rank, league points, wins, losses, winrate, veteran status, inactivity, fresh_blood status, if they are on a hot streak, total games, and games per lp as the columns (14 columns in all)
+  After that is all run, now the top 300 challenger players have been saved into a dataframe with their PlayerID, summoner name,rank, league points, wins, losses, winrate, veteran status, inactivity, fresh_blood status, if they are on a hot streak, total games, and games per lp as the columns (14 columns in all). **Here is what the first player added (the rank 1 player) looks like as an exaple of the dataset:**
+"Full first player data:
+{
+  "puuid": "rzW2Enb6U6SQl0sL6wUG0bw7THvYtxYVaN_tKOrpC6LRNNFjtlma1CGdMJAxMBGOHsamW82rr3JqZQ",
+  "leaguePoints": 2142,
+  "rank": "I",
+  "wins": 318,
+  "losses": 214,
+  "veteran": true,
+  "inactive": false,
+  "freshBlood": false,
+  "hotStreak": true
+}"

 ## 4. Exploratory Data Analysis
 In order to understand the data, lets first look at some of the basic stats and create a few plots :3.